California Department of Justice

 About

-The California Department of Justice (DOJ) is the state's law enforcement agency, responsible for upholding the law and protecting civil rights.
-It is currently in the news for two distinct investigations.
-First, the DOJ has launched a civil rights investigation into Los Angeles County's response to the Eaton fire in Altadena, focusing on whether the predominantly Black community of west Altadena experienced discriminatory treatment based on race, age, or disability.
-This investigation will assess if the fire response had a "disparate impact" on the community.
-Second, California Governor Gavin Newsom has directed the DOJ to review TikTok's content moderation practices, specifically allegations that the platform suppressed content critical of former President Donald Trump.
-This review aims to determine if TikTok's practices violated state law.
-These actions highlight the DOJ's role in addressing potential civil rights violations and scrutinizing the content moderation policies of major tech platforms operating within the state.
+The California Department of Justice (CA DOJ) is the state's law enforcement agency, responsible for enforcing state laws and protecting civil rights.
+It's currently in the news for several investigations.
+One involves a civil rights investigation into Los Angeles County's response to the Eaton fire in Altadena, focusing on potential discrimination against the predominantly Black community.
+The CA DOJ is also involved in assessing the Paramount-Warner Bros merger, with experts suggesting it could face antitrust scrutiny.
+Furthermore, Governor Newsom has initiated a review of TikTok's content moderation practices, accusing the platform of suppressing content critical of former President Trump, raising concerns about potential violations of state law.
+These actions highlight the CA DOJ's role in addressing civil rights concerns, monitoring corporate mergers for antitrust issues, and scrutinizing the content moderation practices of social media platforms.

 Recent Coverage